Sign Up

 Clarity

-Clarity can be in relation to others, and also as an internalised process of discovery, understanding and awareness about our lives, choices, direction, hopes, dreams, relationships, health and wellbeing.
+Clarity can relate to others and also serves as an internalised process of discovery, understanding, and awareness regarding our lives, choices, directions, hopes, dreams, relationships, health, and well-being.
 When we are clear, decisions become easier.
-Clear decisions are more congruent and oftentimes have a felt-sense to them of surety.
+Clear decisions are more congruent and often have a sense of surety about them.

 In various contexts, clarity can refer to different aspects, such as: